mobxjs/mobx.dart/docs/blueprint.md

 - They are derivations with no output value and only cause side-effects
 - Handle exceptions and report them back with global handlers
 - Can dispose
+- Checks for convergence with 100 iterations

 ### Global Tracker

 - Used to push pending reactions
 - Determine the underlying dependencies when derivations are executed
 - Keeps track of current derivation
-- Keeps track of the nesting depth and use that to executed affected reactions
+- Keeps track of the nesting depth and use that to execute affected reactions
 - Works in a transactional manner for executing pending reactions

 ### Action